Movement System

 • Avoidance: Is there a wall or another pawn in this direction?

 The highest-scoring direction wins.
-The result is movement that feels intelligent because it considers multiple factors simultaneously.
+The result is movement that looks intelligent because it considers multiple factors at the same time.

 Distance Maintenance

-The AI tries to stay within an ideal distance range:
+The AI tries to stay within a tolerance zone around a single desired distance:

 Strafing